ricardojoserf/jeringuilla/README.md

 - Process listing: By process name or process owner
 - Payload: As input argument or using a url to download it.
 It can be AES-encrypted using payloadEncryptor.exe
 - Process injection via:
-    - inject-crt: OpenProcess + VirtualAllocEx + WriteProcessMemory + CreateRemoteThread
+    - Type "inject-crt": OpenProcess + VirtualAllocEx + WriteProcessMemory + CreateRemoteThread
-    - inject-apc: OpenProcess + VirtualAllocEx + WriteProcessMemory + OpenThread + QueueUserAPC
+    - Type "inject-apc": OpenProcess + VirtualAllocEx + WriteProcessMemory + OpenThread + QueueUserAPC
-    - earlybird:  CreateProcess + VirtualAllocEx + WriteProcessMemory + ResumeThread
+    - Type "earlybird":  CreateProcess + VirtualAllocEx + WriteProcessMemory + ResumeThread

 --------------------------------------

-### Process information
+### List process

 Option "list" to enumerate all processes or filter by name or owner: